emmajanedrews/base-template/_posts/2017-08-10-3-things-a-homebuyer-should-never-do.md

 I see homebuyers make the same mistakes over and over because they aren’t 100% sure what they are doing.
 To help out future homebuyers, I want to share **three things a homebuyer should never do in any situation.**

 **1. Never quit.** Real estate values are continuing to rise and they rarely go down.
 If you give up, you’ll end up with nothing and join the ranks of those who spend the rest of their lives talking about the deal that got away.
 I have heard so many stories about properties that people almost bought or always wanted to buy.
 When I ask what happened, many of them simply reply with, “I gave up.”
-It’s a common answer, &nbsp;but don’t let it be your answer.
+It’s a common answer,  but don’t let it be your answer.
 If you’re losing out on offers, find out exactly why and secure the next property.

 {% include pullquote.html %}